instructure/instructure-ui/docs/guides/themeable-to-emotion-migration-guide.md

 - Replace the `styles.css` import with the style generator (`generateStyle`) import from `styles.js`.
 - Don't forget to update the dependencies in `package.json`.

-Note: these utils were moved from `ui-themeable` to the `emotion` package: ThemeablePropValues, ThemeablePropTypes, makeThemeVars, getShorthandPropValue, mirrorShorthandCorners, mirrorShorthandEdges.
-Update the import where needed.

 ```js
 // before
 import { themeable } from '@instructure/ui-themeable'